Golf Pants Pockets: Phone, Tee & Scorecard Design Guide

 Taking a glove on and off.

-Checking a phone for yardage, scoring, or messages.
+Checking a phone for yardage or scoring.

 Moving between cart, range, clubhouse, and course.